TUW-GEO/eo-datascience/CONTRIBUTING.md

 Book prerequisites and these are then pushed to the other repository.

 > ![](assets/cookbook.png) A conceptual overview of the linked
-> Repositories and how new content can be added.
+> repositories and how new content can be added.

 ### Notebooks